 What is a Learning Circle?
 A learning circle is a group of individuals with a common interest, meeting in an interactive, participatory structure to build and share knowledge toward the same outcome.

 For central Iowa beekeepers, this would look like a group that meets monthly over zoom and occasionally in-person for extended learning on certain topics.
 Each meeting is called a learning circle and the facilitator will always be me.
 We may have a different mix of people participating each time.
 In 2023, the in-person, extended learning topics will be

 The agendae for each month’s online learning circle are still being determined.
 I expect them to always include participant introductions, current phenology, and a special topic and occasionally a guest speaker.

 When will you meet?
-Online learning circles will meet on the 1st evening of every month, regardless of day of week.
+Online learning circles will meet on the evening of the 1st of every month, regardless of day of week.
 July 2023 will be the exception.
 In-person learning circles will always take place on a Saturday and include an optional carpool, opening refreshments, supplies, and lunch.
 You will need to let us know if you have dietary restrictions and we will do our best to accommodate.

 Who can join?
 Any Iowa beekeeper is welcome to join and come and go at any time.
-There will be caps for in-person learning circles of 20 or 25 participants depending on the topic.
+Registration for in-person learning circles will be capped at 20 or 25 participants depending on the topic.